mateoradman/bazarr-bulk/README.md

 # BAZARR BULK CLI

-A CLI tool for performing actions in bulk on Bazarr movies and tv shows.
+A CLI tool for performing actions in bulk on Bazarr movies and TV shows.
 List of supported actions:

 - sync